sneakysneak/docs/pages/templates/06-testing-a-template.md

 ---
-title: Testing Cycles
+title: Testing a Template
 sidebar: cyclr_sidebar
-permalink: testing-cycles
+permalink: testing-a-template
 tags: [templates]
 ---

+## Testing Steps

 You can test the steps in your cycle, by clicking their “play” button.